changwoojung/tennis-match/README.md

 The champion and runner-up will be highlighted in the final rankings list.

+## Player Names in Singles Matches

+The application allows you to enter player names for singles matches:

+1. Each singles match has input fields for Player A and Player B names
+2. Player names are automatically saved to the browser's local storage
+3. When you refresh the page or return later, player names will be restored
+4. This ensures you don't lose player information between sessions

 ## Sharing the Web Application

 There are several ways to share this web application with others: